NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/metrics/index.md

 }
 ```

-To test if everything works, run the app, use curl to send a request, and locate the Histogram instrument in the output.
-You should see that the request was associated with a bucket.
-Note that conventions recommend seconds as the unit of measurement for the request duration.
 We expect a majority of requests to be served in milliseconds.
 Therefore, the default bucket bounds defined by the Histogram aren't a good fit.
 We'll address this later, so ignore this for now.